-To safeguard and enhance the biodiversity and natural habitat within the Parish and olicy any development proposal should demonstrate ow it will: ensure the preservation and protection f hedgerows; support planting of native species of edging on site boundaries; preserve and protect xisting and important flora and fauna (i.e. hedgerows, rees, wildlife sites).
-It must not result in any damage designated wildlife sites.

-evelopment, whether for housing, recreational urposes or transport links, should not increase any orm of pollution which would have a detrimental npact on the valley's flora and fauna.

-upport will be given to developments which;
+- Any development proposal should demonstrate how it will: ensure the preservation and protection of hedgerows; support planting of native species of hedging on site boundaries; preserve and protect existing and important flora and fauna (i.e. hedgerows, trees, wildlife sites).
+It must not result in any damage to designated wildlife sites. - E2a Development should not increase any form of pollution which would have a detrimental impact on the valley's flora and fauna. - E3a Support will be given to developments which; - incorporate sustainable and natural building materials - seek to maximise energy efficiency - provide renewable energy generation

-- incorporate sustainable and natural building materials - seek to maximise energy efficiency - provide renewable energy generation - are on a scale which is sympathetic to and do not detract from the visual character from within and outside of the Parish.
+These should be on a scale which is sympathetic to and do not detract from the visual character of the Parish.

-ny development should take account of all the ghting associated with it as well as spillage beyond ne site boundary into neighbouring properties, the vider countryside and night sky.
-It should be designed o as to protect light sensitive species.

-esidential and commercial developments which vould increase noise pollution are unacceptable as ney would be detrimental to tranquillity, biodiversity, ommunity health and wellbeing ny development along the River Avon and the ennet & Avon Canal within the Parish should take into onsideration B&NES Water Space Design Guidance June 2018) relating to bat protection and lighting.
+- E4a Any development should take account of all the lighting associated with it to include spillage beyond the site boundary into neighbouring properties, the wider countryside and night sky.
+Lighting should be designed to protect light sensitive species and dark skies. - E4b Development which would increase noise pollution is unacceptable as it would be detrimental to tranquillity, biodiversity, community health and wellbeing. - E4c Any development along the River Avon and the Kennet & Avon Canal within the Parish should take into consideration B&NES Water Space Design Guidance (June 2018) relating to bat protection and lighting.